 Glucose metabolism is the respiration of glucose to produce ATP for life activities.
-By colour-coding glucose metabolism, and mapping asymmetry in users/non-users it is clear that an abuse of drugs causes significant reduction in the overall number of brain cells and activity.
+By colour-coding glucose metabolism, and mapping asymmetry in users/non-users it is clear that abuse of drugs causes a significant reduction in the overall number of brain cells and activity.
 Therefore follows a widespread disruption of brain function, manifested in the erosion of memory, learning, and cognitive capacity (National Institute On Drug Abuse, 2016)

 This research has then led to questions being asked around the recovery of the brain if drugs are no longer consumed.
 Recently, research has shown that in the absence from alcohol or drugs and over a period of time, dopamine receptors can return to more normal levels, reducing impulsivity and anhedonia symptoms, allowing the brains physiology to begin to return to normal.

 We continue to grow our understanding of the impacts of prolonged drug abuse on the internal organs of the body.
-In particular we know that, through the impact to the structure and function of the brain, drug addiction has a lasting effect on the way addicts think and act – on top of the transient effects on the drug consumed over time.
-There is a bitter irony in this research however, with addicts finding it more difficult to process this information and rationale scientific proof is not always enough to dissuade an addict from using.
+In particular, we know that, through the impact to the structure and function of the brain, drug addiction has a lasting effect on the way addicts think and act – on top of the transient effects on the drug consumed over time.
+There is a bitter irony in this research, however, with addicts finding it more difficult to process this information and rationale scientific proof is not always enough to dissuade an addict from using.
 This is because addiction is not a rational behavioural choice, nor does it have a single solution.
 The hope from research on brain activity is to continue to develop and contribute in providing further insights into addiction, with the aim of improving rates of this chronic disease.